RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 image: resource:user-settings.png
 ---

 VPNs are a way of accessing application which sit on a separate network using an encrypted tunnel.
-Contrary to popular belief, they are not designed to be used for anonymising your internet habits.
+Contrary to popular belief, they are not designed to anonymize your internet habits.
 Whilst VPNs are designed to enable a client to access the servers network, it's possible to use them to provide a server to access to its client's network.
 With this, and a simple HTTP server, it's possible to open up applications on your home network to the internet, without the need for a static IP, or a port forward!

 {{<mermaid caption="Network layout">}}
 graph LR